 Minor: With approval from the supervisory committee, the student may obtain one or more minor fields of study.
-Minor work may be completed in any field, other than Agricultural Education and Communication, approved for doctoral degree programs listed in the Graduate Catalog.
-Competency in the minor is demonstrated by written examination by the minor academic unit, or by the oral qualifying examination.
+Minor work may be completed in any field other than Agricultural Education and Communication that is approved for doctoral degree programs listed in the Graduate Catalog.
+Competency in the minor is demonstrated by written examination by the minor academic unit or by the oral qualifying examination.
 If one minor is chosen, the supervisory committee member representing the minor suggests 12-24 credits of courses numbered 5000 or higher as preparation for a qualifying exam.
 If two minors are chosen, each must include 8 credits.
 A 3.00 (truncated) GPA is required for minor credit.

-Individual Development Plan (IDP)
+Individual Development Plan (IDP) & Annual Student Evaluation

-Students are required to create an Individual Development Plan their first semester in the program.
-Students should meet with their faculty advisor to discuss goals and objectives and to complete the Individual Development Plan form found on the AEC website: https://aec.ifas.ufl.edu/resources/graduate/.
-The form should be reviewed and updated each year during the annual student evaluation.
+Students are required to complete an Individual Development Plan & Annual Student Evaluation their first semester in the program.
+Students should meet with their faculty advisor to discuss goals and objectives and to complete the form which is found on the AEC website: https://aec.ifas.ufl.edu/resources/graduate/.
+The form must be reviewed and updated each year during the annual student evaluation.
+The Individual Development Plan is a university-level requirement for all PhD students and your IDP milestone must be updated each year.